About inventoriable materials

 If you have items you would like to track that aren't directly used in your manufactures (such as tools or equipment), you can set these as non-inventoriable materials.

-Unlike inventoriable materials, they don't hold a cost value in the system and are not included in any manufacture or cost of goods sold calculations.
+Unlike inventoriable materials, they don't hold a cost value in the system nor are included in any manufacture or cost of goods sold calculations.

-Non-inventoriable materials are added in the same way as inventoriable materials via the Add Material Form.
+Non-inventoriable materials can be added in the same way as inventoriable materials.
 To mark a material as non-inventoriable, ensure that the Inventoriable checkbox is unchecked on the form before saving: